camden-smallwood-zz/mtl-arc/README.md

 =======
 A new implementation of the Arc language

+Note: A major structure change is about to happen!
+I've been looking into virtual machines and garbage collection.
+I'm beggining to implement both.

 This is a major work in progress and will change quite often.
 There is currently no garbage collection; I'm experimenting with options.
 My development platform is Android with C4droid, with small amounts of testing done on Debian and OS X.